krypc-code/krypcore-web3-sdk/CONTRIBUTING.md

 If you need any assistance or have questions related to KrypCore-Web3-SDK, please reach out to us through Discord.

 We appreciate your valuable contributions to KrypCore-Web3-SDK and look forward to building a better SDK together!

----

-Feel free to customize the template by adding more specific guidelines, instructions, or information relevant to your SDK.